 Opt for a Double Vanity, If Possible

 Max out storage space by opting for a double vanity, if possible.
-In this bathroom designed by Joyce Downing Pickens of JDP Interiors, a symmetrical double vanity complete with spacious cabinets under the sinks and a column of drawers makes a compelling case of renovating.
+In this bathroom designed by Joyce Downing Pickens of JDP Interiors, a symmetrical double vanity complete with spacious cabinets under the sinks and a column of drawers makes a compelling case for renovating.

 Invest in Custom Built-In Cabinetry